Crash Drive

-Crash Drive is a 1959 British racing car film starring Dermot Walsh, which was produced by the Danziger Brothers.
+Crash Drive is a 1959 British racing car film directed by Max Varnel and starring Dermot Walsh.
+It was produced by the Danziger Brothers.
+It was written by Brian Clemens and Eldon Howard and produced by The Danzigers.

-Rolf Harris has a small role.

 Plot

 Paul Dixon is an international racing driver severely depressed after being paralysed from the waist down in a crash.
 He seems to have lost everything, including his will to live.
 His estranged wife Ann returns to him in the wake of the accident and attempts to cure him of his despair.